 6.2.1.
 A student on an Integrated Master’s degree will be awarded using the classification criteria below, unless the course specified differs from the principles outlined in this section.
 Any exceptions will be identified in the PSD.

-As each course may differ, your School will be able to inform you of the algorithm calculation associated with your degree.
+As each course may differ, the School will be able to inform you of the algorithm calculation associated with the degree.

 6.2.2.
 Students will normally be classified using an algorithm which combines all modules which contribute to the award (I, H and M level credits).
 The algorithm calculation may differ for each course and as such, students should contact their School for information on how their degree is classified.